-Present day wave forecasting systems are based on a description of the ensemble averaged sea state.
-In this approach the wave number spectrum plays a central role and its evolution follows from the energy balance equation.
+Present-day wave forecasting systems are based on a description of the ensemble-averaged sea state.
+In this approach, the wavenumber spectrum plays a central role and its evolution follows from the energy balance equation.
 The question discussed here is whether it is possible to make statements, necessarily of a statistical nature, on the occurrence of extreme events such as freak waves.

-In order to show that this is possible the following approach has been adopted.
-The starting point is a deterministic set of equations, namely the Zakharov equation or its narrow-band limit the nonlinear Schrödinger equation.
-There is ample evidence that these equations admit freak wave type solutions.
-These freak waves occur when the waves are sufficiently steep as nonlinear focussing may then overcome the spreading of energy by linear dispersion.
-For the same reason the Benjamin-Feir instability occurs.
-As shown in Fig. 1 the occurrence of freak waves depends in a sensitive manner on the choice of the initial phase of the waves.
-In addition, on the open ocean waves propagate from different locations towards a certain point of interest, and may therefore be regarded as independent.
-Hence, for open ocean applications the random phase approximation seems to be appropriate.
-We therefore simulated the evolution of an ensemble of ocean waves by running a deterministic model with random initial phase.
-These Monte Carlo simulations are expensive (typically, the size of the ensemble is 500) so that we restrict ourselves to the case of one-dimensional propagation only.
+To show that this is possible, the following approach has been adopted.
+The starting point is a deterministic set of equations, namely, the Zakharov equation or its narrowband limit, the nonlinear Schrödinger equation.
+There is ample evidence that these equations admit freak wave-type solutions.
+These freak waves occur when the waves are sufficiently steep, because nonlinear focusing may then overcome the spreading of energy by linear dispersion.
+For the same reason, the Benjamin-Feir instability occurs.
+As shown in Fig. 1, the occurrence of freak waves depends in a sensitive manner on the choice of the initial phase of the waves.
+In addition, on the open ocean, waves propagate from different locations toward a certain point of interest and may therefore be regarded as independent.
+Hence, for open-ocean applications, the random-phase approximation seems to be appropriate.
+I therefore simulated the evolution of an ensemble of ocean waves by running a deterministic model with random initial phase.
+These Monte Carlo simulations are expensive (typically, the size of the ensemble is 500) so that the study is restricted to the case of one-dimensional propagation only.

-The ensemble average of the results from the Monte Carlo simulations shows that when the Benjamin-Feir Index is sufficiently large (as occurs for the combination of narrow spectra and steep waves) the wave spectrum broadens while at the same time considerable deviations from the Gaussian pdf are found.
-In case of the Zakharov equation the spectral change is even asymetrical with respect to the peak of a symmetrical spectrum giving a down-shift of the peak wave number while as a consequence of the conservation of wave action and wave energy considerable amounts of energy are being pumped into the high-wave number part of the spectrum.
-These spectral changes occur on a short time scale, typically of the order of ten wave periods.
-This time scale is comparable with the Benjamin-Feir time scale.
+The ensemble average of the results from the Monte Carlo simulations shows that when the Benjamin-Feir index is sufficiently large (as occurs for the combination of narrow spectra and steep waves) the wave spectrum broadens while at the same time considerable deviations from the Gaussian pdf are found.
+In the case of the Zakharov equation, the spectral change is even asymmetrical with respect to the peak of a symmetrical spectrum, giving a downshift of the peak wavenumber while as a consequence of the conservation of wave action and wave energy considerable amounts of energy are being pumped into the high-wavenumber part of the spectrum.
+These spectral changes occur on a short timescale, typically on the order of 10 wave periods.
+This timescale is comparable to the Benjamin-Feir timescale.

 The standard homogeneous theory of resonant nonlinear transfer does not give spectral change in the case of one-dimensional propagation.
-This theory was therefore extended to allow for nonresonant interactions as well, because the nonlinear focussing related with the Benjamin-Feir Instability is an example of a nonresonant four-wave interaction.
-This nonlinear fourwave transfer is associated with the generation of higher order cumulants such as the kurtosis.
-Deviations of the surface elevation pdf from the normal distribution can therefore be expressed in terms of a six-dimensional integral involving the cube of the action spectrum (cf. Eq.(29)).
-In case of nonlinear focussing there is, for a large range of values of the BFI, a good agreement between the ensemble averaged results from the numerical simulations and homogeneous theory.
-This is in particular true for the broadening of the spectrum, the spectral shape and the estimation of the kurtosis.
-Compared to the simulations, theory overestimates, however, the peak wave number down-shift.
+This theory was therefore extended to allow for nonresonant interactions as well, because the nonlinear focusing related to the Benjamin-Feir instability is an example of a nonresonant four-wave interaction.
+This nonlinear four-wave transfer is associated with the generation of higher-order cumulants such as the kurtosis.
+Deviations of the surface elevation pdf from the normal distribution can therefore be expressed in terms of a six-dimensional integral involving the cube of the action spectrum [(29)].
+In the case of nonlinear focusing, there is, for a large range of values of the BFI, a good agreement between the ensemble-averaged results from the numerical simulations and homogeneous theory.
+This is in particular true for the broadening of the spectrum, the spectral shape, and the estimation of the kurtosis.
+In comparison with the simulations, theory overestimates, however, the peak wavenumber downshift.